infocamp-muenster/infocamp/README.md

 ```
 6. Run ```python manage.py runserver``` or ```python3 manage.py runserver``` depending on your environment
 7. Open link ```http://127.0.0.1:8000/``` in any browser to open the Dashboard
-8. Use this data to log in:
+8. Register or log in
-   - Username: admin
-   - Passwort: infocamp2024
 9. Play around and analyze some data!

 ## Short explanation of different widgets